 However, after 4 years the health department reintroduced DDT into its anti-malaria programme after pyrethroid-resistant mosquitoes caused a localised malaria epidemic that led to 64,662 infections and 458 deaths in 2000.

-’’DDT has been used in South Africa since 1946 and virtually eradicated malaria over the following decades’’ The presence of the Anopheles Phenestus mosquito, which feeds almost exclusively on humans, had not been recorded in South Africa for years but re-emerged in the east-coast province of KwaZulu-Natal when it became resistant to pyrethroids.
+The presence of the Anopheles Phenestus mosquito, which feeds almost exclusively on humans, had not been recorded in South Africa for years but re-emerged in the east-coast province of KwaZulu-Natal when it became resistant to pyrethroids.

 Although the mosquito’s presence was not established in Limpopo or Mpumalanga, both provinces experienced huge increases in malaria cases between 1996 and 2000, which were attributed to a different malaria-carrying mosquito.